 Disputes among real estate developers are not uncommon.
 That led to my representing some major national development companies in extensive litigation over ownership of property and the failure of joint venture projects.

-I have defended a manufacturer of medical implant devices.
+I defended a manufacturer of medical implant devices.
 In one case, a whole knee replacement patient had a left knee joint incorrectly inserted into his right knee.
 The subsequent corrective surgeries led to further injuries and very significant damage claims.
 In another case, an orthotic device was prescribed with possibly insufficient instruction and ultimately caused significant injury to a patient.

 For many years, I was Chairman of the Southern Nevada Panel of the State Bar Disciplinary Committee.
 I am now a member of the State Bar Ethics Committee and occasionally write and lecture on trial techniques, legal ethics, and the avoidance of malpractice claims.
 Once in a while, I act as an expert witness on ethical and malpractice issues.